 Masters of Science Degree in Clinical Investigation for Board-Eligible Clinicians

-ABOUT THE TRANSLATIONAL MEDICINE PROGRAM
+ABOUT THE TRANSLATIONAL MEDICINE TRACK

 The rapid strides and advancement of biomedical discoveries present an opportunity for clinical care to further improve upon disease prevention, diagnosis, and management.
 The goal of this training program is to train clinician-scientists in the skills necessary to translate scientific discoveries to clinical settings, to determine the efficacy and outcomes of new and established therapy and identify, using epidemiologic and statistical tools, the health problems of the future.
 The program is intended for persons who have completed residency training in a clinical department.